princeton-nlp/HELMET/README.md

 python scripts/collect_results.py
 ```

-Please check out the script and modify the specific fields to fit your needs.
+You should check the script for more details and modify the specific fields to fit your needs.
 For example, you can change the models, task configs, output directories, tags, and more.

 </details>